sercankulcu/sercankulcu.github.io/_pencils/2026-07-16-dixon-ticonderoga.md

 It becomes possible to compare industrial eras using objects that were meant to be functionally equivalent.

+## Comparing an Old One With a New One

 One comparison is especially revealing.

 Take an older Ticonderoga No. 2 and a recent one.